 In fact, Colorado has been ranked as one of the top-five places in the country for business startup activity.
-And the number of Coloradans employed in the financial services sector grew by almost 43 percent between 2004 and 2013 alone.* Plus, the number of jobs related to business management is projected to rise by over 36 percent from 2014 to 2024.***
+And Colorado's financial services sector has an average annual employment of over 219,000.
+Plus, the number of jobs related to business management is projected to rise by over 26 percent from 2016 to 2026.***

 This state continues to attract both established and emerging technology companies.
 They're involved in everything from advanced electronics to web development and computer information systems.
-In fact, with over 10,000 technology companies, Colorado has ranked within the top three states for the number of high-tech professionals who are concentrated in the region.*
+In fact, with close to 11,000 technology companies, Colorado has ranked within the top three states for the number of high-tech professionals who are concentrated in the region.*

 6. Aerospace, Aviation, and Transportation